-Michael Osborne is a partner in the Litigation and Competition, Intentional Trade & Foreign Investment at Cassels.
+Michael Osborne is a partner in the Litigation and Competition & Foreign Investment Groups at Cassels.
 Michael advises and defends clients in inquiries and proceedings commenced by the Competition Bureau, including criminal matters, abuse of dominance, and marketing and advertising matters.
 He defends clients in private proceedings under the Competition Act, including price fixing class actions.
 Michael acts for and advises parties in a wide range of commercial disputes, including contractual disputes, shareholders’ disputes, commercial fraud, and employment matters.
 He also offers experience in a range of regulatory and white-collar crime matters.
 Michael has acted as trial and appellate counsel before all levels of court across the country, the Competition Tribunal and other administrative tribunals, and arbitral tribunals in international and domestic arbitrations, both institutional and ad hoc.

 Michael’s cases include: